briansunter/graph/site/content/pages/travels with charley.md

 ### Wisconsin and North Dakota

-He visits Sauk Centre , st Paul, and Minneapolis
+He visits Sauk Centre, st Paul, and Minneapolis

-He notes how people are afraid to speak out against the government and are confirmist
+He notes how people are afraid to speak out against the government and are conformist

 > Nobody can find fault with you if you take out after the Russians.
 You think then we might be using Russians as an outlet for something else, other things.
 Why, I remember when people took everything out on Mr. Roosevelt

 ### Montana, Yellowstone, Idaho, and Washington

-He visits Custer, the battlefield of Little Big Horn, Yellowstone, and the Great Divide in the Rocky Mountains
+He visits Custer, the battlefield of Little Big Horn, Yellowstone, and the Great Divide in the Rocky Mountains.

 >  I am in love with Montana, It seemed to me that the frantic bustle of America was not in Montana

 > Yellowstone National Park is no more representative of America than is Disneyland.
 This being my natural attitude, I don’t know what made me turn sharply south and cross a state line to take a look at Yellowstone.
 Perhaps it was a fear of my neighbors.
 I could hear them say, “You mean you were that near to Yellowstone and didn’t go?
 You must be crazy.”
 Again it might have been the American tendency in travel.
 One goes, not so much to see but to tell afterward.

-He points out that all the Americans he speaks to wonder what life is like somewhere else.
+He points out that all the Americans he speaks to wonder about life elsewhere.

-He thinks about what it was like for Lewis and Clark to travel through these lands and what they would think of modern man
+He thinks about what it was like for Lewis and Clark to travel through these lands and what they would think of the modern man

 > It is impossible to be in this high spinal country without giving thought to the first men who crossed it, the French explorers, the Lewis and Clark men.
 We fly it in five hours, drive it in a week, dawdle it as I was doing in a month or six weeks.
 But Lewis and Clark and their party started in St. Louis in 1804 and returned in 1806.
 And if we get to thinking we are men, we might remember that in the two and a half years of pushing through wild and unknown country to the Pacific Ocean and then back, only one man died and only one deserted.
 And we get sick if the milk delivery is late and nearly die of heart failure if there is an elevator strike

 ### Seattle, Oregon, and California

-He notes how much Seattle has industrialized since he last visited
+He notes how much Seattle has industrialized since he last visited.

 > I wonder why progress looks so much like destruction.

-He meets up with a friend from his hometown bar, and hears about how everything has changed, and all his old friends have passed on.
+He meets up with a friend from his hometown bar and hears about how everything has changed and all his old friends have passed on.

 > Let us not fool ourselves.
 What we knew is dead, and maybe the greatest part of what we were is dead.
 What’s out there is new and perhaps good, but it’s nothing we know.